timocp/ruby-calc/README.md

 ### Other Differences

+* `estr` return format is different, intended to be eval'd by ruby rather than calc
 * Non-maths builtin functions are not implemented - use the normal ruby way of doing that
 * Not all configuration items are implemented (and only ones related to maths will be)
 * You can't define/call calc functions (ie, eval() is not implemented)